 The first thing that has to be mentioned is the climate, with long hot summers and mild winters, the thought of eating your Christmas dinner al fresco is very appealing for many.
 The climate can be diverse in Australia due to the sheer size of the country, and while many find the draw of the tropical climate in the likes of Cairns too good to resist, others prefer the temperate climate that exists in the southern states such as Victoria.

 The climate dictates the lifestyle to a huge extent in Australia, with more time being spent out of doors than in.
-We've all heard of the great Aussie 'barbies' and this is very much part of the culture - to eat out of doors as much as possible.
+We have all heard of the great Aussie ‘barbies’ and this is very much the culture, to eat out of doors as much as possible.
 The social side of it is another plus, as it’s a proven statistic that most Brits barely speak to their neighbours never mind socialise, but this is a huge part of life down under, spending time with friends.

 Getting out and participating in sporting activities is very much encouraged in Australia, and as a result they are a much healthier nation.
-You won't find a sedentary generation of pasty faced teenagers stuck in front of computers and games consoles in Oz.
-Sure, these have their place, but it's a definite second behind embracing the great outdoors and making as much of the opportunities on offer.
+You won’t find a sedentary generation of pasty faced teenagers stuck in front of computers and games consoles in Oz, sure, these have their place, but it is a definite second behind embracing the great outdoors and making as much of the opportunities on offer.